Lincyaw/lincyaw.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I graduated with a bachelor's degree from Harbin Institute of Technology (Shenzhen) and am currently a PhD student in Software Engineering at The Chinese University of Hong Kong, Shenzhen (CUHK(SZ)) and fortunate to be advised by [Prof. Pinjia He](https://pinjiahe.github.io/).
+I graduated with a bachelor's degree from Harbin Institute of Technology (Shenzhen) and am currently a PhD student in School of Data Science at The Chinese University of Hong Kong, Shenzhen (CUHK(SZ)) and fortunate to be advised by [Prof. Pinjia He](https://pinjiahe.github.io/).

-My research centers on software testing, with a special focus on fuzz testing as well as AIops.
-I'm dedicated to advancing software reliability, security and observability through innovative testing and monitoring methodologies.
-I warmly welcome collaborations and discussions in this domain.
+My research centers on software reliability, security and observability through innovative testing and monitoring methodologies.

-My research interests include Software Testing, AIops/Devops, and AI4SE.
+I warmly welcome collaborations and discussions in this domain (DevOps, MLOps, LLMOps, AI4SE, SE4AI).

 # 🔥 News {#news}
 - *2025.10*: &nbsp;🎉🎉 Our paper "A Goal-Driven Survey on Root Cause Analysis" has preprint available on Arxiv!